Skip to content

 Can you use mobile and online banking with a joint savings account?

-Yes, you'll be able to manage your joint savings account online or via a mobile app, just as you would with any other savings account.
+Yes, you'll be able to manage your joint savings account online or via a mobile banking app, just as you would with any other savings account.

 Both account-holders will be able to log into online banking with shared log in details.
 And just as critically, both can download the provider's app and register on separate on mobile devices, too.